-It may seem obvious, but unless you’re tracking your calories each day, you may be eating more than you think.
-In fact, research has found that most of us underestimate how much we’re eating, especially when we go out to eat.
+It may seem self-evident, but unless you track your calories every day, you may be eating more than you realize.
+In fact, studies show that most of us underestimate how much we eat, particularly when dining out.

-Getting in the habit of writing down what you eat in a food diary prompts you to really think about what you’re eating.
-You can use your own notebook or an online tracking program, such as My Plate.
-Log your food intake every day for at least a week, being as specific as possible.
-Measure your portions, read food labels, or access nutritional information if you’re eating out.
+Making it a habit to write down what you eat in a food journal forces you to think about what you’re eating.
+You can use a notebook or an online tracking program like My Plate to keep track of your meals.
+For at least a week, keep track of your food intake, being as detailed as possible.
+If you’re eating out, measure your portions, read food labels, or look up nutritional information.

-Eating nutritious foods is a good weight loss strategy.
-However, you may still be eating more calories than you need to lose weight.
-Most people over estimate the number of calories burned and the number of calories consumed.
+Eating healthy foods is a good way to lose weight.
+You may, however, be consuming more calories than you require to lose weight.
+The majority of people overestimate the number of calories burned and consumed.

-You may also be getting less protein and fiber than you think.
+It’s also possible that you’re getting less protein and fiber than you think.

-Experts say that tracking what you eat can help you get an accurate picture of your calorie and nutrient consumption, as well as provide accountability.
+According to experts, keeping track of what you eat can help you get a more accurate picture of your calorie and nutrient intake while also providing accountability.
+(14)

-Keeping a food log will not only keep you honest, it also provides a realistic picture of your overall intake.
+Keeping a food diary will not only keep you accountable, but it will also give you a realistic picture of your overall consumption.

-Having a few snacks through out the day can add tons of calories each day.
-Keeping a food journal can help with weight loss in so many ways.
-A food journal helps you keep track of the food you eat and helps you determine where you need to make changes to reach your target weight loss goal.
+Having a few snacks throughout the day can add hundreds of calories to your daily calorie intake.
+Keeping a food journal can help you lose weight in a variety of ways.
+A food journal allows you to keep track of what you eat and identify areas where you need to make changes in order to reach your weight loss goal.